 In addition to the general provisions set forth in § 62-6 of the Municipal Code, the following regulations shall also apply to solicitors in the Center City Vending District, the Marina Vending District and the Harbortown Vending District:

-No person shall engage in business as a solicitor or attempt to engage in business as a solicitor on a public street or sidewalk or in a public place in the Center City Vending District, the Marina Vending District or Harbortown Vending District from April 15, 2006, through December 31, 2006, and thereafter throughout each calendar year, without procuring and prominently displaying a Center City or Marina or Harbortown permit authorizing such activity and without doing business in the location designated by the City.
-Such permit shall be granted through a lottery to be conducted by the City Clerk each year.
-The City Clerk is hereby authorized to establish rules and regulations governing such lottery, which rules and regulations shall allow for each licensed solicitor applying for the lottery to have one chance in each round of the lottery.
-The Commissioner of Environmental Services is further authorized to promulgate rules and regulations governing the use of the Center City or Marina or Harbortown vending locations, which rules and regulations may also provide standards to be met in order to retain a Center City or Marina or Harbortown permit, which standards may govern the frequency of use of a location and the frequency of violations.
-The lottery shall determine priority for use of the vending locations.
-If all vending locations are not filled through the lottery process, locations may be filled through a waiting list established by the City Clerk.
-The name of a solicitor may appear only once at a time on such list.
-The designated location may only be used for placement of a vending unit licensed to the successful applicant, and no successful applicant shall sell, lease or transfer a designated location for placement of a vending unit by any other person.
+No person shall engage in business as a solicitor or attempt to engage in business as a solicitor on a public street or sidewalk or in a public place in the Center City Vending District, the Marina Vending District or Harbortown Vending District without procuring and prominently displaying a Center City or Marina or Harbortown license authorizing such activity and without doing business in the location designated by the City.
+The City Clerk is authorized to promulgate rules and regulations governing the use of the Center City or Marina or Harbortown vending locations, which rules and regulations may also provide for the implementation of a lottery to determine priority for the use of vending locations and for standards to be met in order to retain a Center City or Marina or Harbortown license, which standards may govern the frequency of use of a location and the frequency of violations.

 No person shall engage in business as a solicitor or attempt to engage in business as a solicitor from a parking space on a public street except from a motorized vending unit that is not greater than 28 feet in length and which is licensed and able to be operated on the public streets of New York State.
 No trailers shall be used for such purpose.

-No person shall engage in business as a solicitor or attempt to engage in business as a solicitor from a parking space on a public street except in parking spaces reviewed by the Traffic Control Board and approved by the City Clerk and in accordance with regulations established by the Traffic Control Board.
-The Traffic Control Board may establish the hours that each parking space shall be available for a solicitor’s use, which hours shall not be greater than between the hours of 7:00 a.m. and 8:00 p.m.
+No solicitor shall operate from a parking space on a public street except in parking spaces reviewed by the Traffic Control Board and approved by the City Clerk and in accordance with regulations established by the Traffic Control Board.
+The Traffic Control Board may establish the hours that each parking space shall be available for a solicitor's vending, which hours shall not be greater than between the hours of 7:00 a.m. and 2:00 a.m.
 No solicitor shall be parked in a specific parking space for more than four consecutive hours.

-The Chief of Police is authorized to promulgate rules and regulations governing vending during parades and special events in the City.
-Such rules and regulations may require vending activities to be conducted in areas located away from the curb so that citizens may be able to have unobstructed views of the parade or special event.
+The Chief of Police is authorized to promulgate rules and regulations governing vending trucks, trailers, carts, and tables at special events that are operated during parades and special events in the City.
+Such rules and regulations may require vending activities to be conducted in areas located so that citizens may be able to have unobstructed views of the parade or special event.
 In conjunction with such activities, including any street closing for a special event, the Chief of Police may suspend the applicability of the regulations found in this chapter to allow for the operation of the special event.

 The provisions of Chapter 68 of the Municipal Code, being general licensing provisions relating to business and trades, shall be applicable to all licenses under this chapter the same as if specifically set forth herein.